PostHog/posthog.com/contents/blog/google-analytics-cost.md

 3. **We integrate with other tools.** Our [data warehouse](/docs/data-warehouse) allows you to import and query data from sources like [Stripe](/tutorials/stripe-reports), [Hubspot](/tutorials/hubspot-reports), and [Zendesk](/tutorials/zendesk-reports) while our [CDP](/docs/cdp) lets you send data anywhere like [Zapier](/docs/cdp/destinations/zapier), [Google Ads](/docs/cdp/destinations/google-ads), and [webhooks](/docs/cdp/destinations/webhook).

 On top of all this, we've got a generous free tier.
-You can sign up and get started right away.
+You can [sign up](https://us.posthog.com/signup) and get started for free right away.